Nunc dimittis: Commentary

 Simeon now rejoiced at the prospect of death.
 Such a sensation was hitherto unknown in Israel.
-“Pious Israelites closed their eyes in death, weary of life and submissive to God’s will; not altogether hopeless, but full of horror of the future.
-Death was a thing to be feared, and each new day of life which was granted was looked on as a gain” (Grimm).
+"Pious Israelites closed their eyes in death, weary of life and submissive to God’s will; not altogether hopeless, but full of horror of the future.
+Death was a thing to be feared, and each new day of life which was granted was looked on as a gain" (Grimm).
 But all at once every thing was changed.
 Holy Simeon had seen the Saviour, and was now ready to die joyfully.
 In fact, he did die very soon after; a pious tradition even goes so far as to say that he died before he left the Temple.
 He was thus the first to take the joyful news to Limbo that the Saviour was born and the day of salvation at hand.

-Roger Baxter reflects on this passage in his Meditations, saying: "Oh that you would also bid farewell to all earthly things, and say with the Apostle, 'But I am straitened — having a desire to be dissolved, and to be with Christ.'
+While serving as Prefect at Georgetown College, English Jesuit Roger Baxter reflects on this passage in his 19th-century Meditations, saying: "Oh that you would also bid farewell to all earthly things, and say with the Apostle, 'But I am straitened — having a desire to be dissolved, and to be with Christ.'
 (Phil.
 1:23.)"

-Liturgy and musical settings
+Liturgical and musical settings

-The Nunc Dimittis is the traditional 'Gospel Canticle' of Night Prayer (Compline), just as Benedictus and Magnificat are the traditional Gospel Canticles of Morning Prayer and Evening Prayer respectively.
-Hence the Nunc Dimittis is found in the liturgical night office of many western denominations, including Anglican Evensong in the 1662 Book of Common Prayer, Compline (A Late Evening Service) in the 1928 Book of Common Prayer, and the Night Prayer service in the Common Worship, as well as both the Catholic and Lutheran service of Compline.
-In eastern tradition the canticle is found in Eastern Orthodox Vespers.
-One of the most well-known settings in England is a plainchant theme of Thomas Tallis.
+The Nunc Dimittis is the traditional "Gospel Canticle" of Night Prayer (Compline), just as Benedictus and Magnificat are the traditional Gospel Canticles of Morning Prayer and Evening Prayer, respectively.
+The Nunc Dimittis is found in the liturgical night office of many western denominations, including Anglican Evensong in the 1662 Book of Common Prayer, Compline (A Late Evening Service) in the 1928 Book of Common Prayer, and the Night Prayer service in the Common Worship.
+Both the Catholic and Lutheran services of Compline include this canticle.
+In eastern tradition the canticle is included in Eastern Orthodox Vespers.

+In many Lutheran orders of service, the Nunc Dimittis may be sung following the reception of the Eucharist.
+A 1530 rhymed version by Johannes Anglicus, "Im Frieden dein, o Herre mein", with a melody by Wolfgang Dachstein, was written in Strasbourg for that purpose.
 Heinrich Schütz wrote at least two settings, one in Musikalische Exequien (1636), the other in Symphoniae sacrae II (1647).
-The feast day Mariae Reinigung was observed in the Lutheran Church at J.S.
-Bach's time.
+The feast day Mariae Reinigung was observed in the Lutheran Church in J. S. Bach's time.
 He composed several cantatas for the occasion, including Mit Fried und Freud ich fahr dahin, BWV 125, a chorale cantata on Martin Luther's paraphrase of the canticle, and Ich habe genug, BWV 82.